Maclay74/yii2-yandex-kassa-api/README.md

 ![Settings page](https://yastatic.net/doccenter/images/support.yandex.ru/ru/checkout/freeze/twhOFiPLqML0235O-XsmyV9ztM8.png)

-Set your notification page Url as same as you used in config.
+Set your notification page Url as same as you used in your controller.
+For example, if you added your actions to SiteController, it would be https://yoursite.com/site/notify
 Don't forget about **SSL** - Yandex sends notifications only through it.
-For example, if you use

 ###  5. Redirect user to payment action afterwards
 ```php